Divorce / Dissolution of Marriage in Miami-Dade

 Every case and family situation is different and requires individual analysis and attention to the particular circumstances of the parties and their children.
 Our attorneys can help you settle a case through an agreement through mediation and negotiation, or vigorously present your case in divorce court litigation.

 Divorce is nothing if not difficult.
 The legal complexities involved are more than enough for anyone, but even these are often overshadowed by the personal emotional impact of ending a marriage.
 Divorce attorneys cannot make divorce easier, but good lawyers will help conclude a divorce as painlessly as possible.

-Metro Miami & all Southern Florida residents can rely on Orshan, Spann & Fernandez-Mesa to provide the legal expertise necessary through all phases of the divorce process.
+Metro Miami & all Southern Florida residents can rely on Orshan, Spann & Fernandez-Mesa to provide the legal expertise necessary through all phases of divorce in Miami Dade.

 Taking the First Steps in Getting a Divorce

 In many ways, initiating a divorce is the most difficult part of the process.

 When filing for a dissolution of marriage in Miami-Dade, or when served with divorce papers by your spouse, many people feel vulnerable, depressed, and overwhelmed.
 The prospect of a legal dispute with one’s own spouse can be difficult to face.
 The goal of the family law attorneys at Orshan, Spann & Fernandez-Mesa is to help make every stage of the legal process as comprehensible and approachable as possible.

 In the early stages of a divorce, the lawyers will require copies of financial paperwork detailing the household’s shared assets and debts, as well as its member’s tax histories, investments, and incomes.
 It may also be helpful for the divorce lawyers to have copies of receipts or other documentation detailing each spouse’s individual expenditures that may have impacted the family’s financial status.

 The more information that is available to your lawyers, the better the analysis of your situation and outcome of the divorce or dissolution is likely to be.